 2. Clip bottom piece to black grated top piece, then place between top bars of the frames in the upper-most super.
 Bees will secure with propolis.
-3. Place mat over the top of frames to keep wax and honey off trap.
-This also creates a warm, dark environment attractive to beetles.

 Note: The beetle traps are attractants for the small hive beetles.
 Unlike Japanese Hive Beetle traps, these DO NOT contain pheromone attractants.